Joe Robson (footballer, born 1899): Life and career

 Robson was born in 1899 in Ryhope, County Durham, a younger son of Emma Louise Robson and her husband, Frederick, who was variously employed as a labourer in a carpet works, a fireman in a papermill, and a colliery labourer.
 An older brother, Fred, also became a professional footballer.
 Robson attended Hendon Board School, and played for the Sunderland Schools football team that reached the final of the English Schools' Shield in 1913.
 They lost 2–1 to Watford Schools after a replay, in which Watford's second goal was an own goal scored by Robson when he back-heeled a cross into his own net.
 He represented England schoolboys twice that year, against their Scottish and Welsh counterparts.

 He joined Football League Second Division club South Shields from Tyneside League club Marsden Rescue in October 1920.
 He made his first-team debut on 26 February 1921, playing at left half in a 1–0 win at home to Notts County, and returned to the side for the last eight matches of the season, used mainly at left back.
 He had a run of games in the first half of the following season, but played just once more before joining Southend United, a previous club of his brother Fred, ahead of the 1923–24 season.
 He played in four Third Division South matches early in the season, but made only two more first-team appearances, and was granted a free transfer at his own request in January 1924.

-Robson returned to the north east and signed for Durham City of the Third Division North; Fred had joined a few months earlier.
+Robson returned to the northeast and signed for Durham City of the Third Division North; Fred had joined a few months earlier.
 In contrast to his Football League career elsewhere, Robson was ever-present for Durham City for what remained of that season and the whole of the next.
 In his Complete Record and Who's Who, Garth Dykes writes that "in any position in the intermediate line he could be relied upon to put in a workmanlike performance.
 An untiring worker and a strong tackler, he was the most constructive half on the club's books".
 He scored his first Football League goal on 13 December 1924 in a 3–1 defeat away to Wrexham, whose goalkeeper "saved well, and was only beaten in the fading light by a long shot from J.W.
 Robson."